 After a car accident, you want to know who will cover your medical bills and other expenses.
 Determining liability can be more complicated when a rideshare driver is involved.
-If you were recently in a car accident involving an Uber or Lyft for your car accident if you meet specific criteria.
+You can file a lawsuit against Uber or Lyft for your car accident if you meet specific criteria.
 However, besides the rideshare company, you could also file against the rideshare driver or a liable third party.

 Liability in an Uber or Lyft Car Accident

-The circumstances of your accident will determine who you can sue.
-This may include factors such as whose negligence caused the accident and whether the Uber or Lyft driver was logged-on to the rideshare app at the time of the accident.
-In some cases, accident victims may need to sue multiple parties.
+The circumstances of your accident will determine who you can hold responsible.
+The factors include whose negligence caused the accident and whether the Uber or Lyft driver had logged into the rideshare app at the time of the crash.
+In some cases, accident victims may need to pursue damages from multiple parties.

-Due to the nature of how rideshare companies operate—with drivers working as independent contractors—liability involving Uber or Lyft drivers can be difficult to navigate.
-Determining who can be held liable in a rideshare accident may depend on several factors.
-A rideshare accident lawyer from our law firm can help you figure out who is responsible for your injuries and what legal options you have to pursue compensation.
+Due to the nature of how rideshare companies operate – with drivers working as independent contractors – liability involving Uber or Lyft drivers can be challenging to determine.
+However, a rideshare accident lawyer can help you figure out who is responsible for your injuries and what legal options you have to pursue compensation.

 However, if another driver caused your accident, they may be at fault for your injuries, and you would pursue your claim against them.
 Therefore, proving what contributed to and caused the crash is crucial to building a case and recovering compensation.

-If you were driving your own vehicle and were involved in an accident caused by a rideshare driver, liability may depend on whether the rideshare driver was working at the time of the accident.
+If you drove your vehicle and were involved in an accident caused by a rideshare driver, liability may depend on whether the rideshare driver was working at the time of the accident.

-- When a rideshare driver is logged-on to the app and waiting to be assigned a ride, both rideshare companies offer one type of insurance coverage if the driver’s personal insurance policy doesn’t cover the accident.
+- When a rideshare driver has logged into the app and awaits assignment to a ride, both rideshare companies offer contingent insurance coverage if the driver’s personal auto liability insurance policy doesn’t cover the accident.

-- When a rideshare driver is logged-on to the app and is en route to pick up a passenger or is transporting a passenger, both companies provide a different type of insurance coverage.
+- When a rideshare driver is logged into the app and either enroute to pick up a passenger or transporting a passenger, both companies provide primary liability insurance coverage of at least $1 million.

-- When a rideshare driver is not logged-on to the app, the rideshare company offers no coverage, and the driver’s personal auto insurance policy must cover accidents they cause.
+- When a rideshare driver is not logged into the app, the rideshare company offers no coverage.
+Instead, the driver’s auto insurance policy must cover accidents they cause.

 These layers of insurance coverage can confuse the average person.
 Indeed, this system can put accident victims in the middle of a dispute between multiple insurance providers.
 For example, when the victim was the occupant of another vehicle or a pedestrian hit by the rideshare driver, you might be unable to determine the at-fault driver’s status in the ridesharing app.

 If Another Party Caused the Accident

-- An accident caused by a defective vehicle component
+- An accident caused by a defective vehicle part

 - An accident caused by a poorly maintained road